 Player: I don’t know.
 Let’s just watch the new and find out more.

 Reporter: This just in, the president has declared a state of public health emergency.
-Classes have been suspended and work-from-home is sought amod local coronavirus cases.
+Classes have been suspended and work-from-home is sought amid local coronavirus cases.
 Citizens must remain in their homes until further notice.

 Reporter: The President has declared a state of public health emergency.
 Classes have been suspended and work-from-home is sought amid the local Coronavirus cases.
 Strict home quarantine are implemented in all household.